 Bad Dog Owners

 Reckless dog owners are responsible for a large number of dog attacks.
 After a dog shows signs of aggression, a responsible dog owner will take precautions to prevent the dog from attacking another dog or person.
-Sadly, there are numerous irresponsible dog owners in Houston, Texas and across the country.
+Sadly, there are numerous irresponsible dog owners in Houston, Texas, and across the country.
 Often these irresponsible dog owners do not take any precautions to prevent their dogs from escaping through an opened door, gate or fence.
 Common sense dictates that a dog owner place his or her aggressive dog in another room or crate before opening the front door.
 In addition, some of these dog owners recklessly allow their dogs to visit dog parks or walk in neighborhoods without a leash.
-Every month victims contact the O’Hara Law Firm who were bit when a dog owner a dangerous dog to roam free or escape.
+Every month victims contact the O’Hara Law Firm which was bit when a dog owner a dangerous dog to roam free or escape.

 After the dog owners are sued for their negligent conduct, they often lie and claim their dogs had no history of aggression.
 Lying is a common practice among many negligent dog owners.
 The lies are uncovered through public records, interviews with neighbors, and interviews with prior owners of the same dog.
 The O’Hara Law Firm has experience handling these types of situations.

 The O’Hara Law Firm has recovered millions for dog bite victims.
-Several other personal injury law firms refer dog bite victims to the O’Hara Law Firm for representation because of our experience and knowledge handling dog bite claims.
-We have recovered compensation for all types of victims, including adults, children, elderly, postal workers, police officers, contractors, Amazon delivery drivers and UPS drivers.
+Several other personal injury law firms refer dog bite victims to the O’Hara Law Firm for representation because of our experience and knowledge of handling dog bite claims.
+We have recovered compensation for all types of victims, including adults, children, the elderly, postal workers, police officers, contractors, Amazon delivery drivers, and UPS drivers.
 If you have been injured by a dog, call the O’Hara Law Firm at 832-956-1138 for a free consultation.